Johnelvis/ECG-NN-Classifier/README.md

 # ECG-NN-Classifier

 Components to train a neural network to classify ecg beats using Keras.
+The dataset used was the [MIT-BIH Arrhythmia Database](https://www.physionet.org/cgi-bin/atm/ATM).

 ## Installation